 - Slab on grade is a less expensive foundation however differential settlement may cause slab cracking.

-- Slab on grade won’t allow unwanted guest to dwell below your feet, however slabs are usually more expensive when it comes time to remodel.
+- It won’t allow unwanted guests to dwell below your feet, however, slabs are usually more expensive when it comes time to remodel.

 - Also has poor ventilation.

-- It provide space for the Insects and rodents.
+- It provides space for Insects and rodents.

-Pier and beam foundation are used to get more robust as they last longer, however, no foundation is resistant to soil transfer, i.e. owner should consider seeking professional help to detect possible signs of foundation issues.
+Pier and beam foundation are used to get more robust as they last longer.